 Trails and activities are never far away.
 We have some sports equipment and horseshoes available for your use, plus we can provide ferry schedules and brochures for local attractions.

 We provide a heated shower building, plus a large stainless steel sink, and coin-op washer and dryer in our picnic shelter building.
 There is also a ping pong table and a fireplace.
 Firewood is usually available for sale.

-For those that love to read we have a free book exchange.
+For those who love to read we have a free book exchange in the picnic shelter.
 Feel free to swap as many books as you like.